-Brian Iselin discusses how blockchain could help build supply chains untainted by slave labor.
+Brian Iselin, the founder of SlaveFreeTrade, discusses how blockchain could help build supply chains untainted by slave labor.

 INTRO: Welcome to “The Inc. Tank,” a podcast where thought leaders discuss radically changing markets.
 Hear from the front lines of disrupted industries as we talk to entrepreneurs, policy makers, and researchers about technologies that could challenge existing revenue models and unlock fierce competition in the marketplace.

 Christina: Hello.
 I’m Christina Elson.
 And on this edition of “The Inc. Tank,” we’ll be discussing how blockchain technology could transform supply chain monitoring.
 In today’s global market, supply chains linking the creation and distribution of goods and services are complex and hard to disentangle.
 Blockchain has the potential to increase both efficiency and transparency.
 Because of this, some industry experts believe blockchain could provide global and comprehensive supply chain monitoring.
 And in doing so, end persistent and terrible practices, including modern-day slavery.
 Our guest today, is Brian Iselin.
 He’s the founder of slavefreetrade, an organization dedicated to using blockchain to monitor supply chains and eliminate slavery.
 Brian, welcome.
 And thank you so much for joining me today in “The Inc. Tank.”
 Let’s start, tell me a little bit about your background and how you came to be interested in combating modern slavery?